Skip to Content

 Committed to Safeguarding Your Rights

 Head and brain injuries, often referred to as traumatic brain injuries (TBIs), can be extremely serious.
-Depending on the nature of the injury, you or a loved one may suffer both short-term and long-term effects, requiring medical attention, rehabilitation, and additional care.
-If another's negligence led to your injuries, you have the legal option to pursue compensation to help alleviate the financial burden associated with missed work, necessary care, and the impact of your injuries.
+Depending on the nature and severity of the injury, you or a loved one may suffer both short-term and long-term effects, and in some cases, these traumatic brain injuries may qualify as catastrophic injuries requiring extensive medical treatment, rehabilitation, and ongoing care.
+If another person’s negligence caused your injuries, you may have the right to pursue compensation for missed work, medical expenses, necessary care, and the overall impact of the injury on your life.

-At Gaddis, Herd, Craw & Adams, P.C., our team of brain injury lawyers in Colorado Springs is dedicated to representing individuals who have suffered head and brain injuries due to accidents and other negligent events.
-Our priority is to help you secure compensation for the losses you've endured, including both past and future medical expenses, rehabilitation costs, lost wages, and the pain and suffering you've experienced.
-Our firm, deeply rooted in the Colorado Springs community, possesses the local experience to navigate legal systems effectively and anticipate challenges specific to this area.
+At Gaddis, Herd, Craw & Adams, P.C., our team of brain injury attorneys in Colorado Springs represents individuals who have suffered head and brain injuries because of accidents and other negligent events.
+We help clients seek compensation for losses, including past and future medical expenses, rehabilitation costs, lost wages, diminished earning capacity, and pain and suffering.
+Because our firm is deeply rooted in the Colorado Springs community, we understand the local legal landscape and the challenges that can arise in these cases.

 Understanding Different Types of Head & Brain Injuries